 Thunder Bay, which explored endemic Indigenous racism in the Northwestern Ontario city, is currently in production with eOne for Crave, with podcast host Ryan McMahon, Canadaland founder Jesse Brown, and Northwood Entertainment’s Miranda De Pencier executive producing.

-True crime series Cool Mules, which took listeners inside the international cocaine-smuggling ring operating inside VICE Media, leading to a nine-year prison sentence for former music editor Slava Pastuk, is also in development for television.
+True crime series Cool Mules, which took listeners inside the international cocaine-smuggling ring operating within VICE Media, leading to a nine-year prison sentence for former music editor Slava Pastuk, is also in development for television.

 SMG was founded in 2013 by industry veteran and former literary agent Todd Hoffman, who previously headed the Media Rights Group at International Creative Management (ICM).
 The company has managed packaging and sales of IP for The New York Times (NYT), Washington Post, NPR and screenwriters like Breaking Bad creator Vince Gilligan and Nebraska writer Bob Nelson.